NetApp/eseries-perf-analyzer/README.md

 Once Docker is installed and the storage-systems are configured, run the start.sh script.
 Within a few minutes, all dependencies should be retrieved, installed, and started.

+When you run this script, it will prompt you for a confirmation on whether or not you wish to continue and allow the script to download the default container images.
+If you wish to update to a newer image tag, you can cancel out and do so now.

 Open http://<host>:3000/d/fiyRzQCik/netapp-e-series-overview?refresh=1m&panelId=20&orgId=1&tab=options to reach the Grafana login page and the E-Series Landing Page.
 Use the default login credentials of admin/admin to login for the first time.